kithmina1999/worklenz-astro/src/content/blog/float-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [mondaycom-alternative, teamweek-alternative, zapier-alternative, liquidplanner-alternative]
+related: [accelo-self-hosted-alternative, resource-guru-self-hosted-alternative, nutcache-self-hosted-alternative, trello-self-hosted-alternative]
 ---